|Major Groups > Gilled Mushrooms > Dark-Spored > Coprinoid Mushrooms > Coprinellus hiascens|

 While DNA studies have tested some of the species in this area of the coprinoid mushroom world in order to ascertain how the (former) genus Coprinus should be broken up to accurately reflect evolution, a study attempting to sort out what the species are has not been done--and such a study is not likely to uphold the current micro-morphology-defined species, in my humble opinion.
 So I am using the name "Coprinellus hiascens" to refer to what may be a group of species sharing the microscopic features emphasized above.
 Full disclosure: the pileocystidia of the illustrated collection may not be tapered quite enough to match what is officially described for Coprinellus hiascens.

 Ecology: Saprobic, growing in dense clusters terrestrially, often in grass; summer and fall.
-North American distribution is undocumented, though it was reported from New York State by Peck, according to Saccardo (1887).
+North American distribution is uncertain.
 The illustrated collection was made in Illinois.

 Cap: 10-40 mm; conico-convex to planoconvex when expanded; grooved nearly to the center; brownish when in the button stage but soon gray overall, with a brownish center; very finely flecked with whitish veil material (use a hand lens), at least when young; the margin becoming tattered as the gills dissolve.